austint1121/Undiagnosed-ADHD-Identification/README.md

 ## Data

 The [NSCH](https://www.census.gov/programs-surveys/nsch/data/datasets.html) is a household survey that produces national and state-level data on the physical and emotional health of children 0 - 17 years old in the United States.
-Since 2016, the NSCH has been an annual survey.

 Survey topics include: